Mexico City is suddenly on everyone's travel radar, and with good reason - the city is home to some of the best museums, art, and food in the world.

 getting here & around

-Direct flights from major cities in the US to Mexico City are pretty cheap right now!
+There are direct flights from most major cities in the US to Mexico City.

 Mexico City is massive and looking at the city map can be deceptive - something that looks like a short walk can actually be an hour.
 UberX is your friend here.
 It’s much cheaper than you’d expect because the dollar is so strong.
 We found that most 30 minute rides were only $2-3 USD.